JudgeGroovyman/JudgeGroovyman.github.io/Assets.md

 -->

 # Scripting #
+## Script Inspector 3 ##
+1. I heard a rumor thats not true:
+2. Biggest thing to get used to: Window Resizing to view google simultaneous (use a virtual desktop perhaps?
+3. Doesn't indent to line up with other lines in a block comment
+4. Doesn't explicity do a smart reformat.
+I fully expected I could hit a key combination and it would reformat the whole document to meet coding standards (someones coding standards) but you have to open it in VS to do that (which is easy enough honestly so its not a show stopper)

 ## Runtime ##
 I love the idea of having game logic able to be changed during runtime with no ill effects.